quantum-kittens/quantum-kittens.github.io/_posts/2022-06-14-CHAPTER-1-Part-2-Introduction-to-Quantum-Computing.md

 math: true
 ---

 Ours is a world governed by classical physics, in which a film is either playing or paused, a coin lands on either heads or tails, and a cat is either alive or dead.
 Classical physics is what we experience in our everyday lives.
-Based on the trajectory and velocity of a ball you've thrown, it's pretty easy to predict with reasonable certainty where the ball will land--depending on your aiming skills it may not land where you intended it to, of course, but once it's left your hand you can deduce where it is headed.
+Based on the trajectory and velocity of a ball you've thrown, it's pretty easy to predict with reasonable certainty where the ball will land--depending on your aiming skills, it may not land where you intended it to, of course, but once it's left your hand, you can deduce where it is headed.
 There's zero chance of it landing at your feet, say, if you've thrown it with enough force.

-However, if you were to shrink down and I mean really shrink down, you'll fast discover that the laws that govern the subatomic world are much different from what we experience on a macroscopic scale.
+However, if you were to shrink down--and I mean *really* shrink down--you'll fast discover that the laws that govern the subatomic world are much different from what we experience on a macroscopic scale.
 Down there, throwing a ball would look very different.

 The subatomic world is the domain of quantum physics, where results are governed by probabilities.[^fn-nth-1] Outcomes that wouldn't have been likely in the classical context would suddenly be possible.
 The ball could very well land at your feet no matter how hard you throw it!
 You and the ball would be subatomic particles, like electrons, and hence governed by the laws of quantum physics.

 [^fn-nth-1]: While quantum physics is prevalent at the subatomic, microscopic level, there are some processes that display quantum effects even at the macroscopic level.
-But not things we enounter as we go about our daily lives.
+But not things we encounter as we go about our daily lives.

 What makes quantum physics so bizarre and, in a way, counterintuitive, is that there are certain quantum phenomena that have no counterpart in classical physics.
 Quantum particles can be in a superposition of more than one state, they can be entangled, and there are uncertainties associated with their behaviors.
 There is nothing that we experience in our classical world that is analogous to any of these properties!